What NOT to Include in Your Job Application

 What is Special Category Data?

-This is data deemed to be particularly sensitive, and so needs more protection.
-For example, information about an individual’s:
+This is data which is deemed to be particularly sensitive and should be carefully considered before sharing or storing anywhere.
+For example, information about your:

 - ethnic origin;

 - sex life; or

 Yes, hirers need to know if you have the Right to Work in the UK.
 But please don't send a copy of your passport as a matter of course.
 When the right time comes and this check needs to occur, you'll be asked.

 Anyone collecting data has a huge responsibility to you and we don't want too much of it.
 Really, we don't.

 The not-so-new GDPR legislation is giving you greater control over your data, quite rightly.
 Take responsibility for that data and how it is used.